jocelynjeffrey/angular-tour-of-heroes/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Run

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `npm start`

+This command runs the TypeScript compiler in "watch mode", recompiling automatically when the code changes.
+The command simultaneously launches the app in a browser and refreshes the browser when the code changes.

 ## Running unit tests